Guillaume affair: Brandt resignation

-Brandt was succeeded as Chancellor by fellow Social Democrat Helmut Schmidt, who, unlike Brandt, belonged to the right wing of his party.
-For the rest of his life, Brandt remained suspicious that his fellow Social Democrat and longtime rival Herbert Wehner had been scheming for his downfall, but evidence for this seems scant.
+Brandt was succeeded as Chancellor by fellow SPD member Helmut Schmidt who, unlike Brandt, belonged to the right wing of his party.
+For the rest of his life, Brandt remained suspicious that his fellow SPD members and longtime rival Herbert Wehner had been scheming for his downfall, but evidence for this seems scant.

-Aside from internecine intrigue within the Social Democrats, the finger of blame for Brandt's fall was also pointed at the East German leadership.
+Aside from internecine intrigue within the SPD, the finger of blame for Brandt's fall was also pointed at the East German leadership.
 Some speculated that the East German regime under Erich Honecker had intentionally used Guillaume to engineer Brandt's downfall.
 Brandt's policy of Ostpolitik had made him a hero and symbol of hope for national and family reunification in the East.
 Therefore, from Honecker's view, Brandt's popularity in East Germany represented a threat to the regime.
 In his memoirs, Brandt noted Honecker's denial of complicity in his downfall, adding "whatever one may think of that."
-However Stasi-head Markus Wolf stated after German reunification that the resignation of Brandt had never been intended, and that the affair had been one of the biggest mistakes of the East German secret service.
+Stasi-head Markus Wolf stated after German reunification that the resignation of Brandt had never been intended, and that the affair had been one of the biggest mistakes of the East German secret service.
 The affair is widely considered to have been a trigger for Brandt's resignation, not a fundamental cause.
 Instead, Brandt, dogged by scandal relating to serial adultery, and struggling with alcohol and depression, as well as the economic fallout of the 1973 oil crisis, seemed prepared to step down.
 As Brandt himself later said, "I was exhausted, for reasons which had nothing to do with the process going on at the time."